-To have a private call with one caller from a conference call, touch a When the numbers of the callers are displayed, select the one you wish to speak in private with.
+To have a private call with one caller from a conference call, touch When the numbers of the callers are displayed, touch number on the callers are displayed, touch number on the one you wish to speak in private with.
 Only the person who initiates the Conference Call can initiate a Private Call.